-The oil pressure sender is threaded into the side of the block (Figure 5-5 or to a manifold (Figure 5-6).
+The oil pressure sender is threaded into the side of the block or a manifold (Figure 5-5, 5-6 or 5-7).
 Use thread sealant and engage at least two full threads when installing.
 In isolated-ground applications the sender has two terminals.